meri-imperiumi/handbook/docs/systems/electrics.md

 * Diesel heater
 * Autopilot
 * Personal computers
+* Watermaker

 In situations where batteries are running low, it is a good idea to disable some or all of these.
-Actual consumption is visible in VictronConnect or VRM.
+Actual consumption is visible in VRM or the [Energy Predictor](http://lille-oe-pi.local/@meri-imperiumi/signalk-energy-pred ictor/) app.
 ## Storage

 The boat has two battery banks: